Using MariaDB GTIDs with MariaDB Galera Cluster

 Wsrep GTID Mode

-MariaDB 10.1 and above has a feature called wsrep GTID mode.
+MariaDB has a feature called wsrep GTID mode.
 When this mode is enabled, MariaDB uses some tricks to try to associate each Galera Cluster write set with a GTID that is globally unique, but that is also consistent for that write set on each cluster node.
 These tricks work in some cases, but GTIDs can still become inconsistent among cluster nodes.

 Enabling Wsrep GTID Mode

 Several things need to be configured for wsrep GTID mode to work, such as:

 wsrep_gtid_mode=ONneeds to be set on all nodes in the cluster.

 wsrep_gtid_domain_idneeds to be set to the same value on all nodes in a given cluster, so that each cluster node uses the same domain when assigning GTIDs for Galera Cluster's write sets.
 When replicating between two clusters, each cluster should have this set to a different value, so that each cluster uses different domains when assigning GTIDs for their write sets.

 gtid_domain_idshould be set to a different value on all nodes in a given cluster, and each of these values should be different than the configured

 wsrep_gtid_domain_idvalue.
 This is to prevent a node from using the same domain used for Galera Cluster's write sets when assigning GTIDs for non-Galera transactions, such as DDL executed with